Thesis

 - FTOP – 2 copies (binding not specified)

-- FPBT – 2 copies (non-removable binding)
+- FFBT – 2 copies (non-removable binding)

 - FCHI – 2 copies (hardcover or stitched binding with plastic or paper spine; some departments may reduce the number of printed copies to 0)